 The calibration plan defines the default calibrations obtained and archived for the user by the Paranal Science Operations.
-The CRIRES science calibration plan includes the following measurements:
+The CRIRES science calibration plan currently includes the following measurements.
+Note that from P90 the calibration frequency may be reduced if tests show that this has no affect on the quality of the reduced data.

 - daily: 3 darks obtained with the same DITs as the science, telluric or spectro-photometric standard star observations, as well as for any flat-fields or wavelength calibrations.
 Note that the frequency may change to weekly if darks are found to be stable enough; - daily: 3 flat-fields obtained with the same wavelength setting as the science and telluric or spectro-photometric standard star observations; - daily: 3 wavelength calibration frames obtained with the same wavelength setting as the science and telluric or spectro-photometric standard star observations, for reference wavelengths shorter than 2400 nm.
-Currently, the reproducibility of the wavelength setting between night-time observations and day-time calibrations is $\approx 3$ pixels. - daily: bad-pixel maps, derived from darks and flat-fields.
+Currently, the reproducibility of the wavelength setting between night-time observations and day-time calibrations is ≈ 3 pixels. - daily: bad-pixel maps, derived from darks and flat-fields.
 Note that the frequency may change to weekly or monthly these quantities are found to be stable enough; - approximately monthly: linearity. - yearly or after instrument warm-up: distortion map and photon transfer function; - typically once per night CRIRES is used: radial velocity standard. - at least once per night CRIRES is used: precipitable water vapour measurements. - at least once per night CRIRES is used: measurements of column densities of a few molecular species.

 Day-time flats and wavelength calibrations are only obtained with a 0.2" slit.
 During the night-time, attached flats and wavelength calibrations are by default taken with a 0.2" slit.
 In visitor mode, or on a best-effort basis in Service mode, a 0.4" slit may be used.
-Tests in early P88 will indicate whether the wavelength solution is affected by a change of slit width between the science and calibration observations during night-time.
+Tests in early P88 indicated that the wavelength solution with a 0.4 arcsecond slit is similar to that with a 0.2 arcsecond slit.
+From P90 the slit width for night-time calibrations will thus be user-selectable within P2PP3.
+Note that flats and wavelength calibrations are obtained with a DIT ≥ 2 s.